-As the cryptocurrency industry continues to go from strength to strength in 2021, an increasing amount of attention is being paid to the altcoins that could represent the future of blockchain technology.
+As the cryptocurrency industry continues to go from strength to strength, an increasing amount of attention is being paid to the altcoins that could represent the future of blockchain technology.
 One such coin is IOTA - which has its sights firmly set on the fourth industrial revolution.

 IOTA (mIOTA) is designed to be a token for the Internet of Things; effectively set up for commerce between machine and machine.
 Whilst this may sound like something from a dystopian future, there are already billions of devices connected to the internet - from AI-enabled cars to smart ovens - and they communicate and exchange data with each other on a daily basis.

 All this surely makes it a good call to invest in IOTA for the long haul, right?